ethanabrooks/dissertation/bellman-update-networks.typ

 resemblance to the procedure described in @sec:downstream and
 @alg:eval-bellman-network.
 However, this procedure does not require the model to auto-regressively consume the actions (and resulting transitions) produced by the new greedy policy.
+There is consequently no in-context learning, as the model does not consume transitions resulting from the newly improved policy.

-As @fig:improved-policy-regret demonstrates, lower values of $delta$ consistently outperform $delta_max$.
+As @fig:improved-policy-regret demonstrates, all models achieve good performance in this relatively simple setting.
+However, lower values of $delta$ consistently outperform $delta_max$, indicating that the disparity in accuracy from

-#figure(square(size: 5em, stroke: 2pt), caption: [Improved Policy Regret]) <fig:improved-policy-regret>
+@fig:root-mean-sq-error does translate into performance.
+In general, $delta=1$ matches or slightly outperforms the higher values of $delta$.

+==== Can Bellman Update Networks generalize to novel tasks? <sec:novel-tasks>

+#align(
+  center,
+  figure(
+    grid(columns: (auto, auto), [#figure(
+        align(
+          center,
+          image("figures/bellman-update-networks/walls-rmse.png", height: 90pt),
+        ),
+        caption: [Root mean-square error on $5 times 5$ grid-world with walls.], )<fig:walls-rmse>], [#figure(
+        align(
+          center,
+          image("figures/bellman-update-networks/walls-regret.png", height: 90pt),
+        ),
+        caption: [Improved policy regret on $5 times 5$ grid-world with walls.], )<fig:walls-regret>]),
+    caption: none, // [$5 times 5$ grid-world with walls.
+See @sec:novel-tasks for detailed description.],
+    supplement: none,
+    placement: top,
+    outlined: false,
+  ),
+)

-Next we consider the effect of distribution shift on the test-error of value predictions, comparing different values of $delta$.
-To this end, we introduce random walls into the grid-world with 25% probability per grid-wall.
+Next we consider the effect of distribution shift in the environment dynamics from train to test.
+To this end, we introduce random walls into the grid-world with 25% probability per edge.
 The model does not observe walls and must infer their presence based on the transition patterns in the inputs --- if the agent fails to move into an adjacent grid, this indicates the presence of a wall.

-We evaluate the model on a randomly generated maze.
-Thus the model has the opportunity during training to learn about wall dynamics but the general shape of value in the environment is quite different during evaluation.
-As the results in @fig:walls indicates, the model achieves better generalization performance when trained with lower values of $delta$.
+During testing, we evaluate the model on a randomly generated maze.
+This ensures that all grids are reachable, unlike the training setting in which grids may be walled off in some cases.
+Generalization in this setting is possible, since the model has the opportunity during training to learn about wall dynamics during training.
+However, the general "shape" of value in the environment is quite different during evaluation, in which walls form passages instead of scattering randomly.

-#figure(square(size: 5em, stroke: 2pt), caption: [Improved Policy Regret]) <fig:walls>
+As the results in @fig:walls-regret indicates, the model achieves better generalization performance when trained with lower values of $delta$.
+We also observe a similar generalization gap in @fig:walls-rmse as in
+@fig:root-mean-sq-error.

+TODO: qualitative analysis

+=== Training without ground-truth targets

+Until this point we assumed access to a set of ground-truth values computed using tabular methods.
+In most realistic, non-tabular settings, such methods are not tractable.
+In this section, we turn our attention to the algorithm proposed in @sec:train-bellman-network, which uses a combination of curriculum-based training and bootstrapping to train the Bellman Update Network.

+@alg:train-bellman-network introduces a handful of difficulties not present in the previous section.
+First, the curriculum training approach introduces issues of non-stationarity.
+Second, we can no longer assume complete coverage of state-action space, nor the capacity to sample this space IID, as we did in earlier experiments.
+Third, our method encounters challenges of compounding error, though these are not fundamentally different from those encountered by other bootstrapping methods.
+Finally, the use of causal masking, as discussed in
+@sec:implementation, further limits the information on which the model may condition its predictions.
+In this section we investigate the empirical question of whether the transformer architecture is equal to these challenges.

+==== Can @alg:train-bellman-network yield accurate predictions? <sec:accurate-predictions>
+#figure(
+  image("figures/bellman-update-networks/bootstrap-rmse.png"),
+  placement: top,
+  caption: [TODO: this is a placeholder.],
+) <fig:bootstrap-rmse>
+Our first set of experiments reproduces those in @sec:train-tabular.
+Again, in order to give meaning to the accuracy estimates in @fig:bootstrap-rmse, we compare against a simple baseline, analogous to $delta_max$, which directly estimates $QValue_(k= infinity)$.
+In order to train this baseline, we use an algorithm identical to @alg:train-bellman-network, except we eliminate the curriculum, and in place of @line:optimize, we minimize the traditional bootstrapped loss:
+$ Loss_theta := (QValue_theta (Obs_t, Act_t | History_t) - (Rew_t + gamma E_(Obs_(t+1), Act_(t+1)) [QTar_theta (Obs_(t+1), Act_(t+1))]))^2 $

+where $QTar_theta$ is the output of $QValue_theta$ interpolated with previous values.
+To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001.
+Nonetheless, we were unable to prevent these predictions from eventually diverging as seen in @fig:bootstrap-rmse.
+Some existing literature has documented the tendency for value prediction to overfit in the offline setting, especially when integrating policy improvement.

+TODO: add visualizations diagrams

+==== Can @alg:train-bellman-network induce in-context reinforcement learning in a non-tabular setting?
+#figure(
+  image("figures/bellman-update-networks/oneroom.jpg", width: 85%),
+  placement: top,
+  caption: [A screenshot of the Miniworld environment.
+The agent also observes objects with
+    different colors and shapes.],
+) <fig:pickupobjects>
+Finally, we turn our attention to a non-tabular setting, implemented using #link("https://miniworld.farama.org/", "Miniworld") #cite(<MinigridMiniworld23>).
+Miniworld is a 3D domain in which the agent receives egocentric, RGB observations of the environment (see @fig:pickupobjects).
+We adapt the #link("https://miniworld.farama.org/environments/oneroom/", "OneRoom") environment to support multi-task training.
+We populate the environment with two random objects which the agent must visit in sequence.

+TODO: discuss difference from CQL in greater depth.

+TODO: explain the evaluation setting more clearly (reference
+@alg:eval-bellman-network)

+In @fig:miniworld, we compare three settings of $delta$ for the Bellman Update Network.
+Note that for $delta=delta_max$, we eliminate the curriculum as discussed in @sec:accurate-predictions.
+We also compare these with the Conservative Q-Learning (CQL) algorithm #cite(<kumar2020conservative>), a state-of-the-art offline RL algorithm.
+We compare these four algorithms on a variety of data quantities.
+For reference, the middle graph in @fig:miniworld, trained on 24,576 timesteps of data, terminates training just before the source algorithm reaches optimal performance.

+Both CQL and $delta=delta_max$ experience some instability for the lower data regimes, where the disparity in distribution between the policies represented in the training data and the optimal policy is greatest.
+Moreover, we observe that CQL and $delta=delta_max$ also learn more gradually, perhaps reflecting limitations in the ability to generalize to the mixture policy observed during downstream evaluation.
+We also observe a slight advantage for $delta=1$ over $delta=2$, reflecting the disparity observed in our earlier grid-world results.

+#figure(
+  image("figures/bellman-update-networks/miniworld.png"),
+  placement: top,
+  caption: [In-context reinforcement learning curves for Bellman Update Network(BUN) and
+    Conservative Q-Learning (CQL).],
+) <fig:miniworld>

+== Related Work
+TO DO.

+== Discussion
+This chapter presents an algorithm for performing in-context reinforcement learning.
+It imports many of the concepts from preceding chapters, especially the integration of context-based learning into the policy iteration algorithm.
+The chapter builds on the work presented in the preceding chapters by freeing the algorithm from model-based learning and monte-carlo rollouts.
+We observe that Bellman Update Networks are better equipped to handle high-dimensional observation spaces (like Miniworld) than AD++, since observations of this kind pose significant challenges for existing modeling approaches, especially where partial observability is involved.
+Certainly observations of this size cannot be modeled incrementally using the inline, sequence-based approach proposed by #cite(<janner_offline_2021>, form: "prose"), since a single observation would consume an entire context window.

+That said, AD++ retains some advantages over Bellman Update Networks.
+In particular, this approach may struggle to propagate values over very long timesteps (e.g. over 100), and certainly training a network for such a task could take a very long time.
+It is likely that such a setting would benefit from values of $delta$ higher than $delta=1$, and this should be thought of as a parameter to tune.

+In general, a limitation of the approach proposed in this chapter is that it requires learning values for a very large number of policies, whereas only the optimal is ultimately of interest.
+However, learning only the optimal policy is in general not possible within the paradigm of in-context reinforcement learning, which requires an algorithm to yield a spectrum of policies transitioning from exploratory to exploitative behavior.

-#bibliography("main.bib", style: "american-society-of-civil-engineers")
+// #bibliography("main.bib", style: "american-society-of-civil-engineers")